frintjs/frint/README.md

 Initialize an example app:

 ```
-$ frint new my-directory --example=kitchensink
+$ frint new my-directory --example kitchensink
 ```

 Now you can install all the dependencies, and start the application: